This post contains affiliate links.

 Look online to find out how to make plastic bricks, trowels, scarecrows, and much, much more.

 This list represents a small fraction of what actions can be taken when trying to reduce your plastic footprint, so please do not stop at these.

-The point about the plastic-free camping idea was just to get you thinking about the possibilities that lie outside of this article.
+The point of the plastic-free camping idea was just to get you thinking about the possibilities that lie outside of this article.

 Please take from it what you can and know that you are a drop in the ocean however the ocean has tremendous power because it is made up of individual drops whose collective power can change the world.